open-datastudio/datastudio/_sources/index.rst.txt

 Access to the latest machine learning technology shouldn't be more than a few clicks or a few lines of code away.

 .. code-block:: python
-   :caption: Install, configure spark and spinup spark cluster with 3 remotely running workers
+   :caption: Install, configure and spinup spark cluster with 3 remotely running workers

    import ods
    spark = ods.spark("my-spark", worker_num=3).session()